marcturu/ecom-agents/README.md

 - **Multi-agent system** for distributed e-commerce management with **Flask**, **Jinja2** and **RDFLib**.
 - System design with **Prometheus Design Tool (PDT)**
-- Centralized ontology shared across all agents for product data, orders, and communications with [Protégé](https://protege.stanford.edu/).
+- Centralized ontology shared across all agents for product data, orders, and communications with **Protégé**.
 - Integration of **external agents** for logistics, payments, and sellers.
 - **RESTful routes** for interacting with the platform.
 - Basic workflow: